Loading...

 Mencius

 He became Minister in state of Ch'i.
-After retirement from public life he turned to teaching and focused on need for humanitarianism and justice for the common people.
+After retirement from public life he turned to teaching and focused on need for humanitrianism and justice for the common people.
 He went up and down with his disciples from court to court in the country to persuade, particularly the ruling classes, to give heed to the words of wisdom, though in vain.

 Mencius was much more interested in political theory and practice, and therefore he advocated social an political reform to end the miseries of the people.
 His pupils compiled his teachings after his death into The Book of Meng-tzu, which is full of practical instructions.